danmvas/danmvas/README.md

 - 🔭 My areas of interest include data research, fullstack web development and game development;
 - 🌱 Currently working on a game;
-- 💬 I like to code in Python and JavaScript (but mostly Angular);
+- 💬 I like to code in Python and TypeScript (but mostly Angular);
 - 📫 Reach me at daniellavasconc@gmail.com;

  <div>